nadavgilliam/File-System-Project/README.md

 # File-System-Project

-An assignment given to me to build a file system.
-This test was made to see my Java knowledge.
+An assignment to me to test my Java knowledge.